porfirioads/react-course/README.md

 },
 ```

-Add jest to the env in `.eslint.cjs` to avoid linter errors:
+Add jest to the env in `.eslintrc.cjs` to avoid linter errors:

 ```javascript
 module.exports = {